xiongyw/docs/pve-8.4-1_hp-elitedesk-800-g4-dm.md

 - split each physical function in `0:1f.*` into different IOMMU group;
 - passthrough `0:1f.0` to the Windows VM as well;
-- reset the `0:1f.*` device after Windows VM stops, to simulate the status of the first boot;
+- reset the `0:1f.*` device (as none of the functions support FLReset) after Windows VM stops, to simulate the status of the first boot;

 To this end: